Captioning Accuracy: How to Measure Error Rates

 These errors are acoustic errors, meaning that they may sound ok to the ear, but linguistically don’t make any sense.
 A human transcriptionist would not make these types of errors.

-Another issue I notice right away is a lack of punctuation.
+Another immediately noticeable issue is a lack of punctuation.
 In this transcript, there are some glaring punctuation and grammar errors including:

 - Very few periods